NashFP/computer-chess/jorendorff+cpp/README.md

 direction&mdash;so this corresponds to square **c2**.

 The main AI starts at NOOPEN.
 I haven't understood the whole thing.
-But I *think* it's a simple minmax.
-I think it looks ahead extra moves in scenarios involving a capture.
+Certainly there is a routine, GNM, that simply finds every possible move, and calls another routine JANUS, for each one.
+JANUS can do several different things; its behavior is determined by a STATE variable.
+GNM is thus a utility that the AI uses in several different ways.

+The AI certainly has the ability to look ahead at capture exchanges, examining that part of the game tree depth-first.
+(This looking-ahead is what JANUS does when STATE is between -5 and 0.)
+But that is only part of the overall strategy.

-Every minmax needs a scoring algorithm, to estimate the desirability of a possible future board state.
+Every chess AI needs a scoring algorithm, to estimate the desirability of a possible future board state.
 Microchess has a fairly fancy one, but again I'm fuzzy on the details.
 A few things are clear: it prefers board states where white pieces have lots of available moves, and particularly